MartinRDJensen/Thesis/README.md

 ```
 for a 2 party protocol where * is to be understood as a wildcard to be filled in.

 Specifically to run fake-spdz-rsig-party you will have to create a Player-Data directory in MP-SPDZ and thereafter run Fake-RSIG.x which will create local preprocesing data for the two parties.
+You would also have to set MY_CFLAGS = -DINSECURE in MP-SPDZ/CONFIG.

 # Notes / Issues